Sabal Trail Transmission & Florida Southeast Connection

 To ensure we have reliable access to the clean, affordable, U.S.-produced fuel necessary to meet the growing electricity needs of the state’s residents and businesses, FPL issued a request-for-proposals (RFP) in December 2012 for new natural gas transportation infrastructure into and within Florida beginning in 2017.
 After a fair, competitive evaluation process, FPL determined that the best, most economical solution is a combination of a natural gas pipeline and interconnection hub to be built by Sabal Trail Transmission, LLC, and a second natural gas pipeline to be built by Florida Southeast Connection, LLC.

 - Florida Southeast Connection: Florida Southeast Connection, LLC is a wholly owned subsidiary of NextEra Energy.
-To connect with FPL’s operations, Florida Southeast Connection will construct a separate, 126-mile pipeline from Sabal Trail’s Central Florida Hub to FPL’s Martin Clean Energy Center in Indiantown, Fla.
+To connect with FPL’s operations, Florida Southeast Connection is constructing a separate, 126-mile pipeline from Sabal Trail’s Central Florida Hub to FPL’s Martin Clean Energy Center in Indiantown, Fla.

-The two projects are expected to be completed and begin delivering natural gas to FPL’s system in May 2017.
-FPL will purchase approximately 400 million cubic feet per day beginning in 2017, and will increase to about 600 million cubic feet per day in 2020.
+The two projects are expected to be completed and begin delivering natural gas to FPL’s system in mid-2017.
+FPL will purchase approximately 400 million cubic feet per day beginning in 2017, increasing to about 600 million cubic feet per day in 2020.

 - December 2012: FPL issues RFP for new natural gas infrastructure.